keypup-io/cloudtasker/README.md

 That's it!
 Your job was picked up by the Cloudtasker local server and sent for processing to your Rails web process.

-Now jump to the next section to configure your app to use Google Tasks.
+Now jump to the next section to configure your app to use Google Cloud Tasks as a backend.

 ## Configuring Cloudtasker

+### Cloud Tasks authentication & permissions

+The Google Cloud library authenticates via the Google Cloud SDK by default.
+If you do not have it setup then we recommend you [install it](https://cloud.google.com/sdk/docs/quickstarts).

+Other options are available such as using a service account.
+You can see all authentication options in the [Google Cloud Authentication guide](https://github.com/googleapis/google-cloud-ruby/blob/master/google-cloud-bigquery/AUTHENTICATION.md).

+In order to function properly Cloudtasker requires the authenticated account to have the following IAM permissions:
+- `cloudtasks.tasks.get`
+- `cloudtasks.tasks.create`
+- `cloudtasks.tasks.delete`

+To get started quickly you can add the `roles/cloudtasks.queueAdmin` role to your account via the [IAM Console](https://console.cloud.google.com/iam-admin/iam).
+This is not required if your account is a project admin account.

+### Cloudtasker initializer

-The Cloustaker gem can be configured through an initializer.
+The gem can be configured through an initializer.
 See below all the available configuration options.

 ```ruby
 # config/initializers/cloudtasker.rb